unimonkiez/inbar-add-matrix-to-calendar/README.md

 * `yarn build:watch` - builds `dist` folder and watching for changes.

 ### Pull requests
-Are very welcome, make sure build passes and code is formatted.
+Are very welcome, make sure the build passes and the code is formatted.